 If you receive the error message – Can’t open this item, It might have been moved, renamed, or deleted, here are the suggestions you may follow to fix the issue.
 This particular problem occurs due to many reasons.
-However, the main reason could be changes in the value of a particular Registry key.
+However, the main reason could be some changes in the value of a particular Registry key.

 This particular problem mainly occurs when you click on a pinned icon in Taskbar.
 When you click on a pinned icon after uninstalling the software, you might get this issue, which is normal.
 If you had uninstalled the software, then you may click on Yes to remove the item.